Short Losing Runs

 Return On Investment (ROI)

-Looking at the ROI over the last 12-months, 6-months and most recent 3-month periods gives a good insight into the consistency of a tipster.
+Looking at the ROI over the last 12-months, 6-months and most recent 3-month periods give a good insight into the consistency of a tipster.
 It can also give an indication of any possible upward or downward trend.

 Estimated Longest Losing Run (ELLR)